pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

  <br> <br>

 ### (3) Variable Block
-A **Variable Block** defines variables that can be used throughout the configuration.
-Variables allow for dynamic configurations, as they can be set at runtime or passed via the command line.
+A **Variable Block** is used to define variables that can be used throughout your Terraform configuration.
+Variables make your setup more flexible because their values can be set dynamically at runtime or passed in via the command line.
+It's like declaring a variable in a program, where you can set the value once and change it when needed.
 ```hcl
 variable "region" {
   description = "The region where resources will be created"